maxlanceund/equal-system/papers/structural-trap-and-monetary-standoff-en.md

 **This mixed result itself constitutes a methodological warning: using macro-aggregated data to verify "ineffective intervention obstructs clearing" faces fundamental difficulties in methodology.** Enterprise-level micro data (such as the Chinese Industrial Enterprise Database) are needed, using "zombie firm asset share" as the explanatory variable and "enterprise exit rate" as the dependent variable, to conduct more rigorous testing.

+### 6. Econometric Model Limitations

+This paper uses provincial panel pooled OLS, without controlling for provincial fixed effects and year fixed effects, and without using instrumental variables, difference-in-differences, or regression discontinuity.
+This means the coefficients reported in this paper are correlations, not causal effects.
+Time-invariant differences across provinces (geographic location, resource endowments, historical industrial base) may severely contaminate the estimation results.
+This paper explicitly acknowledges this limitation in the conclusion and identifies it as a direction for future research.

 ---

 ## IX.
-Policy Recommendations: Resolve, Clearing, and Livelihood Protection

-### 1. Maintain Absolute Resolve on Benchmark Interest Rates

-Policymakers should stop frequent adjustments to interest rates and maintain the benchmark rate at a stable level.
-This level should be set based on the economy's long-term potential growth rate and inflation target, not short-term economic fluctuations.
+Methodological Implications and Policy Speculation

+### 1. Methodological Implications: Why Macro Data Cannot Identify Intervention Quality

+The core methodological finding of this paper is: **macro-aggregated data cannot separate good intervention from bad intervention, because they form a zero-sum game in the data generation process.**

+- Fiscal expenditure/GDP simultaneously contains good intervention and bad intervention;
+- Good intervention and bad intervention are in a zero-sum relationship under fiscal constraints;
+- The two are highly collinear in macro data, making independent effects impossible to identify;
+- Macro indicators cannot distinguish "good losses" from "bad losses," or "good debt" from "bad debt."

+This finding echoes the author's other paper, "On the Structural Source of Irreversibility—The Non-Injectivity of Macro Description and Its Epistemological Consequences": recovering micro states from macro descriptions is mathematically impossible.
+The ten rounds of regression in this paper are precisely the manifestation of this mathematical fact in econometrics.

+### 2. Policy Speculation: Based on Theoretical Judgment, Not Empirical Conclusion

+The following policy speculations are based on the theoretical framework of this paper, not on empirical conclusions.
+The mixed results of the ten rounds of regression indicate that macro data cannot verify the empirical basis of these recommendations.

-Resolve is not passive inaction but an active choice not to conduct ineffective intervention.
-Under conditions where the monetary transmission mechanism has broken down, whether rates are adjusted or not has little impact on the real economy.
+**First, maintain resolve on benchmark interest rates.** Under conditions where the monetary transmission mechanism has broken down, whether rates are adjusted or not has little impact on the real economy.
 Rather than frequent operations that create noise, it is better to remain silent and let the market repair itself.

-### 2. Stop Administrative Intervention, Let the Market Clear Naturally

-Policymakers should stop administrative protection of inefficient firms and let the market mechanism play its role of survival of the fittest.

-Specifically: no longer require banks to "extend all that can be extended" for loss-making firms; no longer use fiscal subsidies to sustain inefficient capacity; no longer block bankruptcy and restructuring in the name of "stabilizing employment."
+**Second, stop administrative intervention, let the market clear naturally.** No longer require banks to "extend all that can be extended" for loss-making firms; no longer use fiscal subsidies to sustain inefficient capacity; no longer block bankruptcy and restructuring in the name of "stabilizing employment."
 Let firms that should go bankrupt go bankrupt, let workers who should be laid off be laid off, let resources that should be released be released.

-This process will inevitably be accompanied by pain: firm closures, worker unemployment, bank bad debt exposure, and declining local fiscal revenue.
-But this is the necessary path for economic recovery.

-### 3. Fiscal Shift Toward Livelihood Protection and Productive Investment

-Clearing will inevitably bring unemployment and income decline.
-If fiscal policy does not provide a safety net, society will face instability risks.
+**Third, fiscal shift toward livelihood protection and productive investment.** Clearing will inevitably bring unemployment and income decline.
 Fiscal policy should shift from "rescuing firms" to "protecting livelihoods" and "productive investment."
 Specific measures include: expanding unemployment insurance coverage and benefit levels; expanding low-income and medical assistance coverage; providing retraining for unemployed workers; issuing consumption subsidies to low-income households; and increasing productive expenditures in education, healthcare, science and technology, and infrastructure.

-The funding source for these measures is precisely the fiscal resources saved by stopping rescue of inefficient firms.

-### 4. Release New Momentum

-The purpose of clearing is to allow resources to flow to high-efficiency sectors.
+**Fourth, release new momentum.** The purpose of clearing is to allow resources to flow to high-efficiency sectors.
 Policymakers should lower market entry barriers, break administrative monopolies, protect property rights, uphold contracts, and enable private and innovative firms to obtain credit, land, and labor resources.

-Only when new momentum grows can the unemployment and pain from clearing be absorbed, and can the economy achieve true recovery.
+**Important Statement**: The above policy speculations are based on theoretical judgment, not empirical conclusions.
+The ten rounds of regression in this paper cannot verify the empirical basis of these recommendations.
+Before micro data are available, these recommendations should be regarded as speculations that are "theoretically reasonable and empirically undetermined."

 ---

 ## X. Conclusion

-The core conclusion of this paper is: under the dual background of balance sheet recession and cumulative effects of policy intervention, monetary policy has reached its structural boundaries.
-Continued rate cuts cannot stimulate the real economy but will exacerbate resource misallocation and wealth distribution distortion; rate hikes may trigger debt chain breaks and systemic risk.
-The question facing policymakers is not "how to adjust" but "whether to admit that adjustment has failed."

-**The theoretical framework of this paper argues for the mechanism of "ineffective intervention obstructs clearing."
-The empirical section obtained mixed results**: among ten rounds of regression, four directions were consistent with expectations, four were opposite, and two were not significant.
-This mixed result does not stem from erroneous theoretical judgment, but from the structural limitations of macro-aggregated data—the mixing of good and bad intervention, reverse causality and omitted variables, and the inability of macro indicators to distinguish "good losses" from "bad losses."

-**Therefore, the core contribution of this paper is to propose a testable theoretical framework and to honestly report its verification results—including non-significance, opposite directions, and partial support.** Before data availability improves, "ineffective intervention obstructs clearing" should be regarded as a hypothesis that is "theoretically reasonable, empirically partially supported, and causally undetermined."

-The correct choice is not to intensify intervention, but to maintain resolve, stop ineffective intervention, and let the market complete clearing.
-At the same time, fiscal policy should shift from rescuing inefficient sectors to livelihood protection and productive investment, creating social conditions for clearing.

-The limitation of this paper is that the empirical sample still has room for expansion, and the proxy variable cannot fully distinguish between productive expenditure and ineffective intervention.
-Future research can construct larger-scale provincial panel data and split fiscal expenditure into "livelihood-oriented expenditure" and "stability-maintenance subsidies" to conduct more rigorous tests of the theoretical propositions.

-**But even without a more refined econometric model, the question this paper raises is still worth deep consideration by policymakers: when interest rate adjustment has reached its structural boundaries, does continuing to "press buttons" still make sense?
-Protecting livelihoods and promoting the economy is the right direction, but it must be accompanied by a decisive halt to life-support for inefficient sectors.
-This is the real way out.**
+The core viewpoint of this paper is not "intervention obstructs clearing," but rather: **zombie firms do not respect the market, yet they dominate the market.**

+The reason why behavior that does not respect the market can persist for so long is that what they lose is not their own money.
+What they earn is theirs; what they lose is the bank's and the local government's.
+Private firms face hard budget constraints, bear their own losses, and exit when insolvent; zombie firms face soft budget constraints, with losses borne by banks and fiscal authorities, and can survive long-term losses.
+The two types of firms follow completely opposite behavioral logics.
+Mixing them in the same macro data for regression yields coefficients that have no economic meaning.
+Data confusion is precisely the econometric manifestation of this structural entanglement.

+Economic stagnation is the inevitable result of long-term resource misallocation.

+The recommendation: the government should protect livelihoods, reduce low-interest-rate blood transfusions to long-term indebted zombie firms, and let the market gradually return to a track dominated by high-efficiency sectors.
+This process will inevitably be accompanied by short-term pain for local governments, but this is a necessary cost.

+**The limitation of this paper is clear: macro data cannot verify these judgments.
+But where data is silent, logic and common sense must speak.**

 ---